 In all seriousness, I’m a big fan of hands-on learning, so my teaching reflects that.
 My goal is to bring relevant advice to the students and tailor the methods and delivery if needed.
 Education is an active, two-way process.

 I intend to bring concrete examples while also reminding the students about the history topics that helped shape today’s design industry.
-The academic in me wants to respect our “design elders” and talk about seemingly dull topics such as heuristics, process, and methods.
+The academic in me wants to respect our “design elders” and talk about seemingly dull topics such as heuristics, processes, and methods.

 Brainster: What type of projects excites you the most?
 In a sense that when they fall in your hands, you can’t rest until you start working on them with great passion.